 Searching for God

 Where did God go?
-It’s a question many of us have asked in the most serious of trials, in spiritual dryness, and in the most difficult temptations.
+It’s a question many of us have asked in serious trials, in spiritual dryness, and in the most difficult temptations.
 Of course, we know in our intellect that God, who is omnipresent, hasn’t gone anywhere; that He tells us in the Scriptures that He will be with us “until the close of the age.”[1]Matt 28:20 All of this registers in the head… but it’s often in the heart that we are groping in darkness, searching for Him whom we love.

 I was pondering how even in the Garden of Eden, before the Fall, God remained hidden.
 Adam certainly felt His presence, described in a somewhat delightful way: